Stańczyk (painting): Content

+The Sad Clown Paradox

+The Sad Clown Paradox is the concept that someone who looks happy on the outside is actually sad inside.
+A clown is usually associated with this paradox since clowns are usually seen as a happy figure, but this painting is also a representation of it, since Stańczyk is a jester, whose job is to entertain, yet he is shown in a moment of hopelessness.
+The dark colors in the painting convey this theme with the contrast of the bright colors in the ball.

 History, significance and historiography

 Matejko was fascinated by Stańczyk from the times of his youth, and portrayed him in several of his works (most notably, besides the painting discussed here, in Consecration of King Sigismund's Bell, 1874 and Prussian Homage, 1882).
 Working on this painting, Matejko was also inspired by the book Król zamczyska by Seweryn Goszczyński, whose main character – a loner, living in the castle's ruins, trying to reconcile past and present, and himself inspired by Stańczyk – likely influenced this painting.
 Completed in 1862, when Matejko was twenty-four years old, it is one of his most famous works and the one that launched him to fame.
 It is seen as a key painting for the understanding of Matejko's style and intentions in his art.
 Matejko used his own face for Stańczyk, and with this work began a series of paintings analyzing and interpreting the History of Poland through the figure of Stańczyk.

 The painting is also seen as highly significant for the culture of Poland in general.
-According to the Warsaw National Museum, Stańczyk is one of the most recognizable paintings in its collection, and is a flagship painting for the "Collection of Polish paintings prior to 1914".
+According to the National Museum in Warsaw, Stańczyk is one of the most recognizable paintings in its collection, and is a flagship painting for the "Collection of Polish paintings prior to 1914".
 The painting has created an image of Stańczyk that has become iconic and has been repeated in other works such as the play Wesele (1901) of Stanisław Wyspiański.
 Matejko's most famous paintings are usually large, group scenes; individual scenes are less common in his work.

 Upon its creation, the painting did not gather much attention, and was acquired by the Kraków Society of Friends of Fine Arts for a purpose of a gift lottery.
 It was subsequently won by a certain individual, Korytko, in whose possession it was slightly damaged.
-Upon Matejko's rise to fame, the painting was rediscovered and applauded as a masterpiece, and acquired by the Warsaw National Museum in 1924.
+Upon Matejko's rise to fame, the painting was rediscovered and applauded as a masterpiece, and acquired by the National Museum in Warsaw in 1924.
 During World War II it was looted by the Nazis.
 It was subsequently seized by the Soviet Union and returned to Poland around 1956.

+The painting is featured on the back cover of Lady Gaga's 2024 album Harlequin, a companion album to the 2024 film Joker: Folie à Deux.

+The painting was exhibited in the Louvre from October 2024 until February 2025 as part of the exhibition entitled Figures of the Fool: From the Middle Ages to the Romantics.